AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

 * The Home area, both in the Work List or the details panel

   For information about marking an item as Done in the Home area, see [Mark an item as Done in the Home area](../../workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md).

+* In the header of the task or issue
+* For information about the object headers, see [New object headers](../../workfront-basics/the-new-workfront-experience/new-object-headers.md).
+* In the task or issue Summary panel in a list or in the Workload Balancer
+* For information about using the Summary panel, see [Summary overview in the new Adobe Workfront experience](../../workfront-basics/the-new-workfront-experience/summary-overview.md).

 ## Overview of fields that automatically update when you click the Work On It and Done button